In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 Critical thinking | Interpersonal skills |

-7. Add additional information that emphasizes your qualifications
+7. Add additional sections that highlight your strengths

 Here are additional sections that you can include on your CV: